Shrimp Lo Mein is a dish that combines ease and big flavor!

 How Long Does Shrimp Lo Mein Last?

-If shrimp lo mein is stored properly covered in the fridge, it should last 3-4 days.
-To reheat, microwave the desired amount of lo mein (covered) for 2-3 minutes or until heated through.
-Shrimp Lo Mein is not one of those recipes that freezes particularly well.
+If stored properly covered in the fridge, or in an airtight container, it should last about 3-4 days.
+Shrimp Lo Mein is not one of those recipes that freeze particularly well so try to eat it when it is at its freshest.

-These Crispy Homemade Egg Rolls or this Miso Soup would be great served up with this dish.
-After you fall in love with this shrimp lo mein, try this Beef and Brussels Sprouts Stir Fry or this Chicken and Broccoli Stir Fry.
+After you fall in love with this shrimp lo mein, try this Chicken Chow Mein, Beef and Brussels Sprouts Stir Fry, or this Chicken and Broccoli Stir Fry.

 Shrimp Lo Mein